Logo

 0.1667

 Interpretation: ShoppingMall has highest multiplex PageRank (0.1811) because it’s central across all three transport modes.
 Park has high walking PageRank but zero metro, reflecting its limited accessibility.
+Scores are the mean of per-layer PageRank values.

 DSL Concepts Demonstrated